show981111/algorithms/newNote.md

             or **knapsack(0/1)** if there is a restriction and it is not ordered(subset).
 - Try sort/heap: if order doesn't matter, we can sort them
 - Try BackTrack: no other options... try all possible subsets/subsequences

+## Binary search

+When we can for sure throw away the half without going through, we can use binary search.
+Need to decide

+- How do we know we can for sure throw away the half?
+- Which half should we go searching?

+However, Binary search is not just slicing an array.
+It can be a **GUESS** method.
+For example, guess the number I am thinking between 1 and 20.
+Use bin search to guess the number!